syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/ColumnDragAndDrop.md

 ### Cancel dropping of particular column

-Dropping can be canceled of a particular column by handling the `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
-Refer to the following code sample to cancel dropping of a particular column.
+Dropping of a particular column can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.

 {% tabs %}
 {% highlight c# %}